Things to Do at Queen Victoria Market

 Opening Hours

 Tuesday and Thursday 6am-2pm, Friday 6am-5pm, Saturday 6am-3pm, Sunday 9am-4pm.
-Closed Monday and Wednesday (except Night Market)
+Closed Monday and Wednesday.
+Night Market operates seasonally on Wednesday evenings.

 Tickets & Pricing